ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/testconfig.md

 ## Specific settings

-Different components have different test settings.
-For example you may disable the automatic model validation in every action call:
+Different components have different test configuration.
+For example, you may disable the automatic model validation in every action call:

 ```json
 {